KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:-------:|
 | type | object |

-Verification function class base.
+Verification function base class.
-It is used to build the verification function for Metaheuristic Ramdom Algorithms.
+It is used to build the verification function for Metaheuristic Random Algorithms.
 See the sections of [Adesign API](adesign-api.md).

 #### Verification.fitness()